ibain/weareedison-sanity/SquareSpace Code/README.md

    - Copy contents of `events-page-code-block.html`
    - Paste into the Code Block
 4. Save the page

+### Step 2b: App Install Page
+Use this for a dedicated “Get the App” page that redirects to the app stores and avoids a blank page on return.
+1. Go to the desired page (e.g., `/app` or “Get the App”)
+2. Add a **Code Block** to the page
+3. Copy the entire contents of `app-page-code-block.html`
+4. Paste into the Code Block
+5. Save the page

 ### Step 3: Global Features
 1. Go to SquareSpace Dashboard → Settings → Advanced → Code Injection